Find out about Automatic Exchange of Information and what it means.

 Automatic Exchange of Information agreements are made between the UK and other countries.
 These agreements allow the exchange of information between tax authorities of different countries about financial accounts and investments to help stop tax evasion.

-Financial institutions, for example, banks, building societies, insurance companies, investment companies, will provide information on non-UK residents with financial accounts and investments in the UK to HM Revenue & Customs (HMRC).
+Financial institutions, for example, banks, building societies, insurance companies, investment companies, will provide information on non-UK residents with financial accounts and investments in the UK to HMRC.

 HMRC will share this information with the relevant countries.